patx/kenobi/README.md

 - **Write-Ahead Logging (WAL) Mode**: Improves write concurrency and throughput.
 - **Efficient JSON Handling**: Streamlined serialization and deserialization processes.
 - While KenobiDB performs exceptionally well for small to medium datasets, it remains designed for lightweight use cases and may not be suitable for enterprise-scale applications requiring high levels of concurrency.
+- While not as fast as pure SQLite you can easily store documents, you get thread saftey/async, and other features built in ready to go!

 ## Testing and Contributions